williamschey/bom-local-service/README.md

 - **Increase cleanup frequency**: Lower `CACHECLEANUP__INTERVALHOURS` to clean up more often
 - **Limit locations**: The service automatically manages all cached locations; reduce the number of locations being cached to lower resource usage

+### Performance Monitoring

+The service logs detailed performance metrics for each scraping workflow:

+**Step-Level Timing**:
+- Each step logs its duration and compares it to historical averages
+- Example: `Step WaitForMapReady completed in 45.30s (avg: 43.76s)`
+- Steps that are >50% slower than average trigger warnings: `⚠️ Step WaitForMapReady took significantly longer than average: 75.45s (avg: 50.30s, +25.15s, +50.0% slower)`

+**Workflow-Level Timing**:
+- Complete workflow duration is logged with step breakdown
+- Example: `Workflow RadarScraping completed in 144.40s.
+Step breakdown: NavigateHomepage=4.96s, ClickSearchButton=2.70s, ...`
+- Workflows that are >30% slower than average trigger warnings: `⚠️ Workflow RadarScraping took significantly longer than average: 189.45s (avg: 145.67s, +43.78s, +30.0% slower)`

+**Metrics Storage**:
+- Step and phase durations are stored in memory (last 20 samples)
+- Used for performance estimation and identifying bottlenecks
+- Metrics improve over time as more updates complete

 ## Development

 ### Building Locally